-Are you just learning about gluten free ingredients, flour blends, etc?
+Are you just learning about gluten free ingredients, flour blends, etc.?
 You will want to check out all of my great information on gluten free pantry essentials.

 - Sweetapolita Sprinkles come in lots of different color combinations and shapes.
-They have Jingles of Joy sprinkles, which are perfect for Christmas, plus lots of rainbows, and other holiday-themed sprinkles.
+They have Jingles of Joy sprinkles, perfect for Christmas, and lots of rainbows and other holiday-themed sprinkles.
 Note these contain soy.

 - Unpretentious Baker makes a few varieties of gluten free sprinkles for baking.
-They have packets of single color sprinkles, rainbow color combinations of sprinkles, and holiday sprinkles.
+They have packets of single-color sprinkles, rainbow-color combinations of sprinkles, and holiday sprinkles.
 Note this brand of sprinkles does contain soy.

 - A Great Surprise brand is another natural sprinkle that doesn’t contain any preservatives or dyes.
 They are gluten free and vegan.